Hamiltonian reduction using a convolutional auto-encoder coupled to an Hamiltonian neural network: Introduction

 Regarding the construction of non-linear encoder-decoder operators, a first class of methods rely on manifold learning techniques \cite{sonday2010,hyperelastic2016}.
 Such methods are based on the geometrical analysis of the neighbors graph of the data thanks to the computation of geodesic distances (ISOMAP method, \cite{TenenbaumEtAl2000}), of eigenfunctions of the graph Laplacian (EigenMaps method \cite{belkin2003laplacian}) or of diffusion processes (DiffusionMaps method \cite{COIFMAN20065}).
 This provides reduced variables for each data that can be further interpolated using the Nystr\"{o}m formula \cite{bengio2004learning}.

 Since the explosion of deep learning in the early 2010s, new dimension reduction methods grounded on neural networks have been developed.
 The convolutional auto-encoder architecture \cite{goodfellow2016deep} seems particularly appropriate since its very purpose is to determine latent variables: the neural network is indeed divided into an encoder part and decoder part and they are trained simultaneously so that the sequence of encoder and decoder is close to the identity map.
-This was originally developed for image generation, but has been also used for reduced order modeling for models coming from the spatial discretization of partial differential equations on a grid \cite{AEmanifold, kim2022fast, romor2023non}.
-In \cite{buchfink2021symplectic}, the authors use auto-encoder neural networks for Hamiltonian reduction: the encoder and the decoder are weakly constrained to be symplectic thanks to a penalization term in the cost functional.
+This was originally developed for image generation, but has been also used for reduced order modeling for models coming from the spatial discretization of partial differential equations on a grid \cite{AEmanifold, kim2022fast, romor2023non}. \answerG{Indeed, convolutional neural networks have proved particularly effective to extract multi-scale informations of grid-structured data.
+Secondly, they involve far less parameters than their dense counterparts, especially when the input size of the neural network is large.} In \cite{buchfink2021symplectic}, the authors use auto-encoder neural networks for Hamiltonian reduction: the encoder and the decoder are weakly constrained to be symplectic thanks to a penalization term in the cost functional.

 Once non-linear encoders and decoders have been devised from data, the dynamics of the reduced variables still has to be determined.
 Two strategies can be considered.
 The first one relies on a Galerkin projection of the Hamiltonian system as in the linear case \cite{buchfink2021symplectic}.
 Note that the reduced model is indeed Hamiltonian provided the decoder is a symplectic map.
 However, the reduced model still requires the evaluation of the vector field in the original large dimension space of size $2N$: this is a well-known difficulty in non-linear reduction.
-To overcome this difficulty, hyper-reduction methods have been proposed like the discrete empirical interpolation method (DEIM) \cite{chaturantabut2010nonlinear} but they have to be adapted to not destroy the symplectic structure of the equations \cite{hesthaven2023adaptive}.
+To overcome this difficulty, hyper-reduction methods have been proposed like the discrete empirical interpolation method (DEIM) \cite{chaturantabut2010nonlinear}. \answerG{This method has to be adapted to not destroy the geometric structure of the full order model as in \cite{hesthaven2023adaptive, pagliantini2023fully, Pagliantini_2023} where the authors propose to apply a DEIM algorithm to the gradient of the Hamiltonian thus, with some additional strategies, preserve the geometric structure of the full order model.}

 Another approach is to learn about the dynamics of the reduced variables using a neural network: given the initial state, the neural network provides the full trajectory.
 As the learning is done directly in the reduced dimension, the obtained reduced model does not require an evaluation of non-linear terms in the original variables: this is a clear advantage of the method compared with projection-based ones.
 The reduced dynamics can be captured for instance by Recurrent Neural Networks (RNNs), Long Short Term Memory (LSTM) neural networks \cite{maulik2021reduced}, or by fully connected networks \cite{fresca2021comprehensive}.
 This has also been considered as correction of the Galerkin-type reduced models \cite{wang2020recurrent}.